puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 ### Nodes

 **The set of characters allowed in node names is undefined** in this version of Puppet.
-For best future compatibility, you should limit node names to letters, numbers, periods, underscores, and dashes.
+For best future compatibility, you should limit node names to letters, digits, periods, underscores, and dashes.
 (That is, node names should match `/\A[a-z0-9._-]+\Z/`.)

 ### Environments

-[Environment][] names may contain only numbers and lowercase letters.
+[Environment][] names may contain only digits and lowercase letters.
 That is, they must match the following regular expression:

     \A[a-z0-9]+\Z